 OMG!
 Breakfast, Brunch, Dinner anyone?
-Traditional out the door…the Charlotte Fashion Plate way to Eggs Benedict will rock your world!
-I have always been one to enjoy the sweet and savory…this recipe checks all of those boxes.
+Traditional out the door for this recipe.
+The Charlotte Fashion Plate way to Eggs Benedict will rock your world!
+I have always been one to enjoy the combination of sweet and savory.
+This recipe checks all of those boxes.

 In a separate bowl, start beating the egg whites…add the sugar and beat on medium low until stiff peaks form…you may have to increase the speed just a bit at the end.
 Gently…and I mean gently…fold with a spatula…the stiff egg whites into the pancake batter.
 Do not worry if all of the whites are not fully incorporated.

 Heat up a non-stick pan or griddle to medium to medium-low.
 The key to these perfect pancakes, is to cook them slowly.
 Spray with non-stick spray or butter.
 Drop about a 1/2 cup spoonful of the batter mixture onto the pan for each pancake.
 Place lid and allow to form bubbles before flipping.
 This will probably take about six to seven minutes.
 Flip and allow to cook on the other side about two minutes or so.
 This amount of batter made five generous size pancakes.

 While the pancakes are finishing, start boiling a pot of water for poaching the eggs.
 When the water just about comes to a boil, add a bit of white vinegar.
 Crack an egg in a small bowl.
 Lower the heat just a touch.
 You do not want a hard boil as you are poaching.
 Swirl the water with a slotted spoon and drop in the egg.
 The white will start to form around the yolk.
 I typically can poach two eggs at a time in the same pot.
 Do not get frustrated if it takes you several attempts.
 I still screw them up once in a while.
 Eggs should take about four minutes to poach.
 Meaning the white will be set, and the yolk will still run when broken.